najiJazzar/booksReviewsApp/README.md

-# Books Review Responsive app
+# Books Review app
+An application that views books, reviews and categories.
+Implemented using react and typescript.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting Started